allenai/allennlp/tutorials/how_to/debug_using_pycharm.md

-# How to Debug AllenNLP Using PyCharm
+# How to Debug AllenNLP

 Recently several people have asked how to debug allennlp code using PyCharm, so I set out to figure it out.
 It turns out that it's not terribly difficult.
+It's also easy to do it in VSCode.

 If you have a different preferred debugger, these instructions will probably work for you too.

 # Some Code To Debug